Addabbo: Let’s Get a State Budget That’s Done Right and Close to on Time

 THAT’S DONE RIGHT AND CLOSE TO ON TIME

-Senator Joseph P. Addabbo, Jr. today stated that it was more important for the state budget to be done efficiently than on time.
-“Given the fact that we are facing the largest budget deficit in New York State history since the great depression and the religious holidays are this week, completing a complex budget by April 1 seems unrealistic.
-Therefore, I am more concerned about making the appropriate spending cuts and not raising taxes.”
-Addabbo said.
+Queens, NY, March 23, 2010 – NYS Senator Joseph P. Addabbo, Jr., today stated that it was more important for the state budget to be done efficiently than on time.
+“Given the fact that we are facing the largest budget deficit in New York State history since the Great Depression and the religious holidays are next week, completing a complex budget by April 1 seems unrealistic.
+Therefore, I am more concerned about making the appropriate spending cuts and not raising taxes,” Addabbo said.
 The senator believes that there is a unique opportunity to evaluate the efficiency of the state agencies and to streamline our state government.

-The next important step in the state’s budget process occurred in late March, when the Senate passed a Budget Resolution that started the revenue and spending cuts negotiation process through Conference Committees to begin in earnest.
+The next important step in the state’s budget process occurred on Monday, March 22, when the Senate passed a Budget Resolution that started the revenue and spending cuts negotiation process through Conference Committees to begin in earnest.
 Conference Committees are public forums where legislators from both the Senate and the Assembly discuss various budget topics.
-Senator Addabbo was named to the Conference Committee that deals with energy, the environment, housing and local governments.

-Once Conference Committees have completed their deliberations, the legislative leaders will consider the reports of each committee which normally shapes the final budget.
+Once Conference Committees have completed their deliberations, the legislative leaders will consider the reports of each committee that normally shapes the final budget.
 Addabbo expressed optimism that the budget deficit will be addressed in an efficient and open manner that will protect vital services and not bring huge increases in the cost of living.
-He said, “Make no mistake, this is going to be a bad budget due to a bad economy.
+“Make no mistake, this is going to be a bad budget due to a bad economy.
 Many credible programs will be cut and the state will have to do more with less.
-What is important is that these cuts must be restored when the state is fiscally able to do so.
-There is no valid reason we in the legislature could not agree on a state budget in early April.”
-Addabbo stated.
-“We are all in this together and by working together I believe we will weather our state’s fiscal crisis.
+What is important is that these cuts must be restored when the state is fiscally able to do so,” Addabbo stated.
+“We are all in this together and by working together, I believe we will weather our state’s fiscal crisis.”